 What Are The Benefits of Eating Pineapple?

-1. Pineapple is Fibrous
+1. Pineapple is High in Fiber

 6. May Reduce The Risk of Cancer